 Rising Star Award

-The Rising Star Award recognizes and publicly honours a CPHR BC & Yukon member who is ‘lighting the HR community on fire’.
-This award recognizes those individuals who hold the future of our profession in their hands and are the lifeblood for many of CPHR BC & Yukon’s volunteer committees.
+The Rising Star Award recognizes HR professionals who are ‘lighting the HR community on fire.’
+These young HR trailblazers hold the future of the HR profession in their hands and are the lifeblood of many CPHR BC & Yukon volunteer committees.

 - Be a CPHR BC & Yukon member in good standing at the time of the nomination.

-- Work in British Columbia/Yukon or work for an organization with established operations in British Columbia/Yukon
+- Work in British Columbia or Yukon or work for an organization with established operations in British Columbia or Yukon in a role that is a part of the organization’s HR function in British Columbia or Yukon.

 - Be a new graduate (within the last five years) of a post-secondary HR or related program.

-- Have no more than five years total cumulative HR experience and have no more than ten years consecutive career experience.
+- Have no more than five years total cumulative HR experience (HR specific).

 - Consent in writing to the nomination and publication of both name and photo in connection with the CPHR BC & Yukon Rising Star Award.

-- Be available to attend the awards celebration at the CPHR BC & Yukon annual conference, on Wednesday, May 3rd, 2017.
-You may be asked to appear onstage and address the audience during the award celebration.
+- Be available to attend the awards celebration on May 11 and 12, 2021.
+Finalists may be asked to appear onstage/on camera and address the audience during the award celebration.

-- Award finalists will be given one complimentary ticket to attend the full two day conference.
+- Award finalists will be given one non-transferable complimentary ticket to attend the 2021 HR Conference & Expo.

 The judging process for the Rising Star Award is broken down into three separate stages.

 - Stage Two – Nominees who make it to stage two will then be required to submit some supplemental information to support their nomination.
-This may include a resume, letters of support, secondary information to support information in the original nomination.
-(January 27th, 2017 – February 10th, 2017)
+This may include a resume, letters of support, vision statement, project documents with quantitative results, and other relevant information.
+(February 2021 – March 2021)

-- Stage Three – The award committee will then review the supplemental information and put forth the top 3 nominees to the judging committee where a winner will be selected.
-Nominees who make it to stage three will be considered official ‘finalists’ and will be promoted as such, including the production of a short video to be shown at the Award Celebration Lunch (February 13th, 2017 – May, 3rd, 2017)
+- Stage Three – The award committee will then review the supplemental information and put forward up to 3 nominees to the judging committee where a winner will be selected.
+Nominees who make it to stage three will be considered official ‘finalists’ and will be promoted as such, including the production of a short video.
+(March 2021 – May 2021)

 The CPHR BC & Yukon Rising Star Award requires a demonstrated level of accomplishment in four areas.
 While the nominee may excel in one or more of the four areas, a demonstrated accomplishment in all four is required to receive the award.